Home » Recipes » Summer » Asian Chicken Lettuce Wraps

 Hoisin sauce to Ground Chicken | cookingwithcassandra.com

-Step Six: Remove the skillet from your heat and stir in the cilantro leaves.
+Step Six: Finish with cilantro — Remove the skillet from the heat and stir in the cilantro leaves.
+Fresh herbs added off-heat keep their flavour bright instead of wilted.

 Chopped Cilantro Leaves to Ground Chicken | cookingwithcassandra.com